-An artist's impression of how Cable Car Lane will look with the new glass canopy
+An artist's impression of Cable Car Lane with the new glass canopy

-The upgrade includes a new glass canopy that will make this key visitor attraction and transport hub much lighter and brighter.
+The upgrade included a new glass canopy that has made this key visitor attraction and transport hub much lighter and brighter.

 The Cable Car is Wellington’s second most popular visitor attraction after Te Papa.
 More than a million people a year ride on it and for most, the journey starts and ends in Cable Car Lane.

 The new terminus and lookout at the top, which opened in 2014, is looking great.
-There’s now a permanent light show in the middle and top tunnels, and the laneway improvements will just add to the experience by significantly enhancing the Lambton terminus and main entrance.
+There’s now a permanent light show in the middle and top tunnels, and the laneway improvements are just adding to the experience by significantly enhancing the Lambton terminus and main entrance.

 The existing canopy above Cable Car Lane was put in in the 1980s and doesn’t let in much light.
-The new glass one will make the whole lane feel brighter and more spacious.
+The new glass one has made the whole lane feel brighter and more spacious.

 The work on the Cable Car Lane is part of wider programme to revitalise Wellington laneways.

-The Cable Car has just had its first major upgrade in more than 30 years.
+The Cable Car had its first major upgrade in more than 30 years in 2016.
 This included: